port-labs/backstage-plugin/README.md

 For up to 15 users you can use the free open source version of the plugin and create an account in Port.

 For more than 15 users you need to get a license from [Port](https://backstage-plugin.getport.io/).

-## Documentation

-Please refer to our [docs](https://port-labs.github.io/backstage-plugin/docs) for installation, usage, customization and tips.

 ## Getting Started